almedso/yocto-bsp-documentation/docs/packages/image-and-features.tt.rst

 :plos-image:

-   A product image capable of allowing an |PLOS|
+   A product image capable of allowing an |AMS|
    device to boot and provides full feature support.
    Contained features are: